-Prioritizing accessibility in 2022 will ensure your brand makes inclusive strides in communication efforts.
+Prioritizing accessibility in 2024 ensures your brand is making inclusive strides in its communication efforts.
 Digital accessibility refers to reducing barriers to enjoying a system’s design, tools, and technologies.

 Essentially, creating a universal design ensures all online properties are optimized for people with disabilities or impairments.

 Creating accessible content isn’t just a best practice.
 It’s a necessity.
-A growing number of companies have been sued for not having accessible websites.
+A growing number of companies are being sued for not having accessible websites.

 Don’t be a part of that list!

-If you’re looking for a place to start, begin to familiarize yourself with the Web Content Accessibility Guidelines.
+If you’re looking for a place to start, familiarize yourself with the Web Content Accessibility Guidelines.

 Marketing Trends & Predictions #8: The Future of Browsing with SEO